Symmetries of excitons: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the use of the HPC facilities of the University of Luxembourg~\cite{VCPKVO_HPCCT22}.
 N.M and L.W acknowledge funding by the FNR through project C22/MS/17415967/ExcPhon.
 F.P. acknowledges funding by ICSC - Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing – funded by the European Union through the Italian Ministry of University and Research under PNRR M4C2I1.4 (Grant No. CN00000013).
+DS acknowledges funding from the ``MAterials design at the eXascale'' (MaX) center of excellence, co-funded by the European High Performance Computing joint Undertaking (JU) and participating countries (Grant Agreement No. 101093374), and from the PRIN project ``Exploring extreme ultraviolet excitons with attosecond time resolution'' (EXATTO), Grant No. 2022PX279E from MIUR (Italy).
 N.M thanks Dhruv Sharma, Andrea Marini, Aseem Rajan Kshirsagar, Henry Fried and Riccardo Reho for helpful discussions.
+This work is dedicated to the memory of Fran\c{c}ois Ducastelle, with whom we had the pleasure of working on the symmetry of excitons in hBN~\cite{PhysRevB.94.125303}.
+The present study aims to systematically address the many questions about exciton symmetries that he raised over the years.

-\emph{Note added.}--During the preparation of our manuscript, an article appeared~\cite{Bajaj2025Aug}, which assigns irreducible-representation labels for excitonic states using the Koster–Dimmock–Wheeler–Statz notation~\cite{KDWS_notation} and focuses on the block diagonalization of the Bethe–Salpeter equation Hamiltonian.
+\emph{Note added.}--During the preparation of our manuscript, an article appeared~\cite{Bajaj2025}, which assigns irreducible-representation labels for excitonic states using the Koster–Dimmock–Wheeler–Statz notation~\cite{KDWS_notation} and focuses on the block diagonalization of the Bethe–Salpeter equation Hamiltonian.

+\emph{Note added in proofs.}--During the preparation of page proofs, we became aware of Ref.~\cite{Stohler2026Mar}, which demonstrates how symmetry-based block-diagonalization can be employed to accelerate the diagonalization of the Bethe--Salpeter Hamiltonian.